Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-synced-ref.md

 # use-synced-ref

-A React hook that creates a ref that automatically stays in sync with the provided value, ensuring you always have access to the latest state in asynchronous operations.
+_`use-synced-ref`_ is a hook that creates a ref that automatically stays in sync with the provided value, ensuring you always have access to the latest state in synchronous/asynchronous operations.

 ## Features